martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 # Create a "Whac-a-Block" game in Minecraft

-Minecraft is a popular sandbox open world-building game.
+Minecraft is a popular sandbox open-world building game.
 A free version of Minecraft is available for the Raspberry Pi; it also comes with a programming interface.
 This means you can write commands and scripts in Python code to build things in the game automatically.
 It's a great way to learn Python!

-If you have already completed ["Getting Started With Programming The Minecraft World"](http://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/) and want to do more, how about creating your own game in Minecraft, a "game in a game"?
+If you have already completed ["Getting Started With Programming The Minecraft World"](http://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/) and want to do more, how about creating your own game in Minecraft, a "game within a game"?

 ![Minecraft Pi banner](images/minecraft-pi-banner.png)